malklera/mutual-funds/README.md

 TODO: Look for the proper way of dealing with user input, the current way works, but i do not like it, look into bufio.Scanner

+TODO: change the passing of values between function calls to pointers, will save memory, change the functions to stop returning a copy

 TODO: Manage all the errors, i want to go back a menu or retry on all of then, leave this for last

+TODO: Make it pretty with some cli framework, melkey show one

 After all that work, read if it is possible to save login data to compare my tracking with the one generate by the website, only if I can encrypt my login data, and use it